daypack-dev/daypack-lib/README.md

 - (WIP) Taking transit time into account during scheduling

   - This feature is unlikely to land any time soon

+- `Daypack_lib` is offline (maybe a feature?)

+  - `Daypack_lib` contains implementation of all functionalities, and has zero dependency on any online service

+  - This is not novel/unexpected or necessarily desirable, and is listed more for clarity's sake, as some similar software make use of online services

 #### Constraints (or scheduling strategies) supported